meilisearch/specifications/text/0060-refashion-updates-apis.md

 - `202 Accepted` requests previously returning an `updateId` are now returning a summarized `task` object.
 - `MEILI_MAX_UDB_SIZE` env var is updated `MEILI_MAX_TASK_DB_SIZE`.
 - `--max-udb-size` cli option is updated to `--max-task-db-size`.
-- `task` object list are now returned under a `results` array.
+- `task` object lists are now returned under a `results` array.
+- Each operation on an index (creation, update, deletion) is now asynchronous and represented by a `task`.

 ### II.
 Motivation

-The main motivation is to stabilize the current `update` resource to a version that conforms to our API convention and thus allow future evolutions on a more solid base.
-We would like to modify the name `update`, its format is also to be reviewed because some attributes are not immediately clear, either in the possible values or in the chosen names.
+The motivation is to stabilize the current `update` resource to a version that conforms to our API convention, thus developing future evolutions on a more solid base.
+We want to modify the name `update`, the format is also changed because some attributes are not immediately explicit, either in the possible values or in the chosen names.

 ### III.
 Explanation